wluu/game-of-life/README.md

   - ~~Can use the `transform: scale()` CSS property.
 It looks like it only works when `display: block`, which the body element is automatically set.~~
   - Hmm, `transform: scale()` doesn't seem to be the way.
 Can't figure out the correct scaling value.
   - But: https://alistapart.com/article/responsive-web-design
     - Yep, making a web app responsive is complicated.
 I've done as much as I can endure.
 - [ ] Material design???
   - https://material.angular.io/guides
+  - Another time ...